0330 822 0505

 Though you may not meet the affordability criteria for many mainstream lenders, there’s no need to be discouraged.
 A minority of lenders provide niche mortgages that could be considered alternatives to self-cert mortgages and could be perfect for you.
 These include:

-• Self-employed mortgages.
-These are not a specific type of product but there are lenders who specialise in helping the self-employed get the home loan they need
+• Self-employed mortgages: These are not a specific type of product, but some lenders specialise in helping the self-employed get the home loan they need

 • Low-income mortgages.
 These might be suitable if you can provide evidence of income at a low level over several years.

-• Buy-to-let mortgages.
-These might be suitable if you’d like to invest in property and are not looking for a home to live in.
+• Buy-to-let mortgages: These might be suitable if you want to invest in property and are not looking for a home.
 They do not always require evidence of employed income if you intend to cover the repayments through rental income.

-• Guarantor mortgages.
-These might be suitable if you have a family member willing to use their earnings and/or home as security to guarantee your loan.
+• Guarantor mortgages: These might be suitable if a family member is willing to use their earnings and/or home as security to guarantee your loan.

 Which lenders have you already tried?